horuz-ai/claude-plugins/plugins/core/commands/git/commit.md

 ### SCENARIO D: Branch Already Merged to Dev

-If the context shows "MERGED_TO_DEV" and there are new changes:
+If the initial check shows the branch is already merged to dev and there are new changes:

 1. **Inform the developer** that this branch has already been merged to dev
 2. **Recommend** they run `/branch` to start fresh from dev with a new branch